 Handling serious incidents in the disability sector

-This workshop focuses on how to respond to serious incidents of abuse and neglect that may arise in a disability service setting.
+This workshop focuses on how to handle serious incidents of abuse and neglect that may arise in a disability service setting.
 It provides practical advice to help you deal with some of the more complex challenges associated with handling serious incidents, including allegations that may involve a criminal element.

-This workshop is delivered by senior NSW Ombudsman staff with extensive experience in the conduct and oversight of investigations in the community and disability services sector.
+This workshop is delivered by senior staff from the NSW Ombudsman's office who have extensive experience in conducting and overseeing investigations in the community and disability services sector.

 Who should attend